cheeseonamonkey/cheeseonamonkey/README.md

 ![](https://readme-typing-svg.herokuapp.com/?lines=Hi...;I'm+Alex+:%29)

 I'm just another coder, fascinated by technology and life.
-I am experienced mostly in object-oriented languages, especially Java and C#, but I have dabbled in many areas.
+I am experienced mostly in object-oriented languages (especially Java and C#), but I have dabbled in many areas.

 I am very passionate about running, coding, politics, and piano.